 Symptoms of Tikka Disease of Groundnut

-- Cercospora arachidicola cause early leaf spot infection which includes symptoms like brown coloured round or oval spots in an irregular fashion and surrounds by the yellow halo.
+- Cercospora arachidicola cause early leaf spot infection, which includes symptoms like brown-coloured round or oval spots.
+Yellow halo also appears around the spots in an irregular fashion.

-- Cercospora personata cause late leaf spot infection which includes symptoms like dark black spots which are comparatively bigger than the size of early leaf spot.
+- Cercospora personata cause late leaf spot infection, which includes symptoms like the appearance of the large and dark black-coloured spots on the leaves, stems, seeds and shells of the groundnut.

-There are certain environmental and chemical factors that favour the disease incidence of tikka disease which includes:
+Some environmental and chemical factors favour the incidence of tikka disease in groundnuts, which include:

 - Prolonged low temperature